devbambino/postee-bot/README.md

 # 🤖 PosteeBot: Your AI-Powered Social Media Marketing Partner!

-PosteeBot is a cutting-edge React.js app designed to help small businesses generate captivating marketing content for social media platforms like LinkedIn, Facebook, and Instagram, from their e-commerce sites. ✨
+PosteeBot is a cutting-edge React.js app designed to help small businesses sell more by generate really engaging and captivating marketing content for social media platforms like LinkedIn, Facebook, and Instagram, from their e-commerce sites. ✨

 **Demo:** https://postee-bot-3pvcqzxkfa-uc.a.run.app/